bayinfosys/bayinfosys.github.io/library/33-vector-db-filters.md

 The practical implications emerge when query patterns and data scale become clear.
 If filters typically reduce the candidate set by 50-80 percent, integrated filtering saves substantial work.
 If filters are either very selective (reducing to less than one percent of data) or not very selective (most candidates pass), the difference matters less.

-For PostgreSQL specifically, query structure significantly affects whether the planner chooses the vector index.
-The Clarvo article referenced earlier provides detailed guidance: keep WHERE clauses simple, place ORDER BY distance as the final clause before LIMIT, use EXISTS for related table filters, and consider denormalizing frequently filtered columns to avoid joins.

 The constraint is structural.
 HNSW graphs in PostgreSQL maintain vector connectivity only.
 Metadata lives elsewhere.
 This is not a limitation of SQL but a consequence of index architecture.

 ## Combining Ranking Signals